 Lisa Nishii, Associate Professor and Chair of ILR International Programs, Human Resource Studies, Industrial and Labor Relations School, Cornell University

 - Determine how engagement manifests in observable employee behavior

 - Outline a plan for interpreting your engagement data so that you can drive real organizational change

 - Examine the existing workplace factors that may be at the root of suboptimal levels of engagement

 This course is recommended for professionals working in an HR capacity in a position of leadership.
 It will be most effective for professionals who seek to use engagement surveys to help drive organizational change and who have the ability to make recommendations about improvements to engagement surveys and related practices.

-- Society for Human Resource Management (SHRM) Approval Number 19-7GQ95 6.0 Credits
+- Society for Human Resource Management (SHRM) 10.0 Credits Approval Number 20-XCAFW 10.0 Credits

 - Strategic Human Resources Leadership : Required Courses